Solve/Next

 From the arts to your own—the transfer session

-What you practised this week is the cognitive discipline that feeds the governance conversation every Activator is trained to carry.
-For organisations whose Super Vital Assumptions turn out to require a governance response at the CFO level, the Growth Gap Diagnostic is the systematic organisational entry—producing the full exposure map and the specific governance actions the CFO or CEO can authorise within 90 days.
-We follow up within 30 days with anyone for whom that connection felt real this week.
+For organizations whose Super Vital Assumptions turn out to require a governance response at the CFO level, the Growth Gap Diagnostic™ is the systematic organizational entry—the full exposure map and the specific governance actions a CFO or CEO can authorize within 90 days.

 What the Week Produces

-Four artefacts.
+Four artifacts.

 One credential.

-Artefact 01
+Artifact 01

 A Capital-Building Opportunity Portfolio

-Artefact 02
+Artifact 02

 A set of Super Vital Assumptions

-Artefact 03
+Artifact 03

-Artefact 04
+Artifact 04

-Certified Value Activator™
+A Certified Capital Activator™

 In the Field

 You didn’t come to Paris to learn about the arts.
 You came because this is the industry where you can finally see the pattern clearly.
-Get Out is the first Think Wrong practice.
-This is what it looks like at scale.
+Get Out is the first Think Wrong practice—this is what it looks like at scale.

-Theatre and opera backstage
+Theater and opera backstage

 Fashion atelier access